#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
+For best results, choose plants in your zone number or less.
 In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Be sure to read your seed packet for details.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
+Always read your seed packet for details.
 If you start seeds a little later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone

-If you're in Zone 6–8, check out certain herbs and cruciferous veggies if you're ready to get planting.
-This includes kale, cabbage, and broccoli.
+If you're in Zone 6–8, check out cruciferous veggies and certain herbs if you're ready to get planting.
+This includes broccoli, cabbage, and kale.
 Greens like spinach, artichokes, early-blooming annuals like marigolds, and fragrant herbs, including parsley, basil, and oregano, also don't mind an early beginning.
 Traditional garden vegetables like peppers of all kinds, cucumbers, and tomatoes are fine with an early spring or late winter planting indoors under the grow lights.

 Start Seeds Indoors